 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages PacWest Bancorp Investors to Inquire About Securities Class Action Investigation – PACW

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues investigating potential securities claims on behalf of shareholders of PacWest Bancorp (NASDAQ: PACW) resulting from allegations that PacWest may have issued materially misleading business information to the investing public.
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues investigating potential securities claims on behalf of shareholders of PacWest Bancorp PACW resulting from allegations that PacWest may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased PacWest securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.